Self-regulatory organizations (SRO)

 - ensuring an effective governance structure

-- regulating to serve the public interest in protecting (i) investors and (ii) in the case of IIROC, market integrity
+- regulating to serve the public interest in protecting investors and market integrity

 - effectively identifying and managing conflicts of interest

 - maintaining capacity to effectively (i) perform its regulatory functions and (ii) establish and maintain rules and